Interpretable Binaural Deep Beamforming Guided by Time-Varying Relative Transfer Function: Experimental Study

-where $\vct{w}(k,\ell)$ are the estimated beamformer weights and $\vct{h}(k,\theta)$ is the steering vector for direction $\theta$.
-The corresponding wideband beampower is obtained by a summation over all frequency bins:

-As shown in Figs.~\ref{fig:beampattern_spec_collage_TRUE}–\ref{fig:beampattern_spec_collage_MIX}, guiding the beamformer with either the oracle RTF or the PAST-estimated RTF yields smoother, more spatially coherent beampatterns that tend to follow the moving speaker’s trajectory.
+To further examine the proposed beamformer's spatial behavior, we analyze its beampattern, investigating both narrowband and wideband characteristics.
+The time-varying narrowband beampattern is defined as $B(k,\theta,\ell) = \vct{w}_{\rm L}^{\rm H}(k,\ell)\,\vct{h}(k,\theta),$ where $\vct{h}(k,\theta)$ is the steering vector for DOA $\theta$.
+The corresponding wideband beampower is obtained by a summation over all frequency bins $P(\theta,\ell) = \sum_k \left| B(k,\theta,\ell) \right|^2$.
+As shown in Figs.~\ref{fig:beampattern_spec_collage_DUAL},\ref{fig:beampattern_spec_collage_MIX}, guiding the beamformer with the PAST-estimated RTF yields smoother, more spatially coherent beampatterns that tend to follow the moving speaker’s trajectory.
 In contrast, the model without RTF guidance exhibits reduced directionality and less consistent adaptation to the dynamic scene.

-This is further illustrated in Fig.~\ref{fig:beampattern_collage}, which depicts the evolution of the wideband beampattern produced by the oracle model.
-The main lobe of the beampattern tends to track the speaker’s time-varying direction of arrival, indicating that the model adapts to the target’s motion over time.
+This is further illustrated in Fig.~\ref{fig:beampattern_collage}, which depicts the evolution of the wideband beampattern produced by the PAST RTF-guided model.
+The main lobe of the beampattern tracks the speaker’s time-varying DOA, indicating that the model adapts to the target’s motion over time.
+The static-speaker scenario was compared to the MVDR beamformer in Figs.~5-6 of \cite{Cohen:ExNet_BF_PF} and will not be discussed here.

-Finally, binaural audio samples are available on our demo page.\footnote{\texttt{https://ilaizaidel.github.io/BinDynBeam/}} When listening to these examples, one can comprehend the preservation of the binaural cue by the proposed guided scheme.

-In summary, the simulation study highlights the advantage of incorporating RTFs into the beamformer design in terms of spatial interpretability, even though no pronounced change in speech quality is observed with or without such guidance.